 Hydrazine is used as an oxygen scavenger to control corrosion in steam generating systems, despite being a genotoxic carcinogen.
+The International Conference on Chemicals Management in 2006 adopted the Strategic Approach to International Chemicals Management designed to implement the Johannesburg Plan.
+The European Union has also implemented the new Regulation on Registration, Evaluation, Authorization, and Restriction of Chemicals to achieve the World Summit on Sustainable Development goals by 2020.
+Hydrazine is one those chemical that severe restriction has been imposed on and must be replaced by 2020.
 Alternative chemicals, nontoxic corrosion inhibitors or new oxygen scavenger-free water treatment technologies are preferred.
-A newly developed amine based vapor phase corrosion inhibitor was investigated.
-Electrochemical tests were conducted and showed a significantly lower corrosion rate in steam generating boilers and boiling water.
-Short term (720 hours) corrosion tests in boiling water showed a decreased corrosion rate from 5.3 mpy to 1.93 mpy for 50 mg/L VCI and 1.32 mpy (0.001 metal loss per year) for 100 mg/L VCI (Volatile Corrosion Inhibitor) addition.
-Long term (2,200 hour) corrosion tests in the hot steam generating closed loop system showed a decreased corrosion rate from 8.2-8.9 mpy for the control sample to 0.72-0.74 mpy when washed with 500 mg/L VCI solution.
-The closed loop system was subsequently maintained at 100 mg/L inhibitor for the test remainder.
-Inhibitor added at beginning of test resulted in corrosion rate of 1.09-1.24 mpy (with 100 mg/L VCI).
-XPS (X-Ray Photoelectron Spectroscopy) analysis showed that the amine based inhibitor promoted and stabilized a protective (Fe3O4) magnetite oxide on the pipe internals.
-This investigation confirmed the inhibitor can be an effective replacement for toxic hydrazine.
+A newly developed amine-based vapor phase corrosion inhibitor was investigated.
+Electrochemical tests were conducted and showed a significantly lower corrosion rate in boiling water.
+Short term corrosion tests in boiling water showed a decreased corrosion rate from 5.3 mpy to 1.93 mpy for 50 ppm VCI and 1.32 mpy for 100 ppm VCI addition.
+Long term corrosion tests in the hot steam generating closed loop system showed a decreased corrosion rate from 8.2-8.9 mpy for the control sample to 0.72-0.74 mpy when washed with 500 ppm VCI solution and subsequently maintained at 100 ppm inhibitor for the test remainder.
+When Inhibitor added at the beginning of testing resulted in a corrosion rate of 1.09-1.24 mpy (with 100 ppm VCI).
+XPS analysis showed that the amine-based inhibitor promoted and stabilized a protective (Fe3O4) magnetite oxide on the pipe internals.